-- and record ALL of their ideas about how they use the SEPs and CCs and/or how they could use them. - Ideas can be recorded and submitted to you using the form.
-A short biography of Dr. Diaz with a "Career Q&A" interview that you might ask students to read is found here: shapeoflife.org/scientist/dr-cristina-diaz-taxonomist. - Explore other concepts and videos explained in the "Science in Action!" lesson plan. - Students can plan (and possibly also conduct) their own investigations.
+- Students reflect on more ways scientists engage in the practice of science.
+(5 - 20 min.) - Pass out copies of the "Great Scientists in Action!" graphic organizer found at the end of the "Science in Action!" lesson from Shape of Life: shapeoflife.org/lesson-plan/sol/science-action - Discuss the NGSS Science and Engineering Practices (SEPs) and Crosscutting Concepts (CCs) listed on the sheet. - Explore other concepts and videos explained in the "Science in Action!" lesson plan. - Students can plan (and possibly also conduct) their own investigations.
 (30 min. or more) - Challenge students to think about how they might design their own investigation to prove how and/or why an observed phenomenon occurs.
 Use prompts like: - "How might we design an investigation using an organism (living or already deceased)?" - "Are there plants, animals, or fungi in our schoolyard that we could investigate?
-For example, could we test the rate at which different seeds of garden plants germinate and grow under different conditions?" - "What materials might we need (and already have) to test interesting phenomena we observe?" - "How might we collect data?" - "How might we analyze the data and share it with others?" - Have students use this "Design an Investigation" Google Form to organize their ideas and send them to you: forms.gle/hoo3puL9UBWgmbd36.
-You should first make a copy of the editable version at docs.google.com/forms/d/1nlPtSXGg40yRXz RY3i8pyyvWrqOPHLFUgiQyDHbJRw/edit?usp=sharing as explained above before sharing it with students. - You also might share a PDF version of the organizer found on the "Science in Action!" lesson plan page: shapeoflife.org/lesson-plan/sol/science-action. - Have students in breakout groups of 2 3 use the form, their science notebooks, and/or a collaboration tool such as Jamboard to help them develop an investigation plan.
+For example, could we test the rate at which different seeds of garden plants germinate and grow under different conditions?" - "What materials might we need (and already have) to test interesting phenomena we observe?" - "How might we collect data?" - "How might we analyze the data and share it with others?" - Pass out copies of the "Design an Investigation" organizer found at the end of the "Science in Action!" lesson: shapeoflife.org/lesson-plan/sol/science-action. - Have students form groups of 2 4 and use the organizer, their science notebooks, and/or a computer to help them develop an investigation plan.
 After groups start developing their ideas, ask the groups with especially interesting ones to share them with the class.
 This will help them refine their ideas and assist the other groups with developing their plans. - Decide as a class which investigation(s) the students want to conduct.
-Each group might want to conduct their own unique experiment, or the groups could break a larger investigation into smaller parts for each of the groups to investigate.
+Each group might want to conduct their own unique experiment, or the groups could break a larger investigation into smaller parts for each of the groups to investigate. - Ideas for student projects if they need help generating them: - The proportions of different food groups represented in student lunches